Tom Wesselmann at Alan Cristea Gallery

 Photos: Alejo Garcia

-Tom Wesselmann – Still Life, Nude, Landscape: The Late Prints is at Alan Cristea Gallery from 14th November until 21st December 2013, for further information visit here.
+Tom Wesselmann – Still Life, Nude, Landscape: The Late Prints is at Alan Cristea Gallery from 14th November until 21st December 2013.
+For further information visit the gallery’s website here.